 Immigration is certainly near the top of the political agenda.
 This week we will see the government make further announcements about restricting the rights of EU migrants to benefits.
 Wednesday’s debate will be lively and topical and we hope Left Foot Forward readers will attend.

 Jill Rutter is a contributing editor to Left Foot Forward.
 Her book on integration and social cohesion will be published by Policy Press in 2015Like this article?
-Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by making a donation today.
+Sign up to Left Foot Forward's weekday email for the latest progressive news and comment - and support campaigning journalism by becoming a Left Foot Forward Supporter today.